edd-ie/Projects/Chess Engine/Building a Chess Engine in C++.md

 ## Conclusion

 C++ is a powerful and suitable language for building a chess engine, offering performance, control, and rich libraries.
-Leveraging OOP principles can enhance the modularity and maintainability of your project.
+Leveraging OOP principles can enhance the modularity and maintainability of the project.

 ## Useful Links
 - Chess Programming Wiki